chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/humanoid/cultist.md

 aliases: ["Cultist"]
 ---
 # Cultist
 *Source: Monster Manual p.
-345, Lost Mine of Phandelver, Journeys through the Radiant Citadel.
+345, Lost Mine of Phandelver, Mythic Odysseys of Theros, Journeys through the Radiant Citadel.
 Available in the SRD and the Basic Rules.*

 Cultists swear allegiance to dark powers such as elemental princes, demon lords, or archdevils.
 Most conceal their loyalties to avoid being ostracized, imprisoned, or executed for their beliefs.
 Unlike evil acolytes, cultists often show signs of insanity in their beliefs and practices.